howsoai/howso-docs/source/user_guide/advanced_capabilities/feature_importance.rst

 Robust vs Non-Robust
 ^^^^^^^^^^^^^^^^^^^^
-:ref:`robust` metrics are recommended as they encompass a greater variety of feature sets, and they include a calculation performance boost as the number of features increases.
+:ref:`robust` metrics are recommended as they use a greater variety of feature combinations, and they include a calculation performance boost as the number of features increases.

 How-To Guide
 ------------